wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 #### Learn to delegate

-Another way to stop writing code is by delegating the coding work to other members of your team.
-Learning how to delegate can be difficult, especially for team leads who are transitioning from a role where they were a full-time developer.
+Learning how to delegate can be difficult, especially for team leads who are transitioning from a full-time contributor role.
 Often the problem is that the team lead is still considered to be (or considers _themselves_ to be) the de facto owner of certain parts of a codebase.
 Explicitly passing this ownership on to somebody else can help make it easier to ask other people to work on that code.

 Delegation is easier said than done, but doing it correctly can be an extremely effective way of reducing your stress levels.
 Pick a member of the team you know is capable, make sure they have low stress levels, and (politely!) ask them to complete a task for you.